-Sustainable Development Goals Target Alfa Acciai action 6 - Clean water and sanitation Target 6.4 ► Considerably increase the efficiency of water use in every sector by 2030 and ensure sustainable drinking water supplies and procurement to address water scarcity and substantially reduce the number of people impacted by it.
-97% of water demand at Alfa Acciai's facilities, relating to water withdrawn from wells, is continuously recirculated for more than 30 cycles before being drained off.
-In this way, some 74 million m3/year of water savings can be achieved in relation to the plant cooling needs of Alfa Acciai alone.
-Alfa Acciai has a first flush and runoff rainwater collection and treatment system that, following a specific process, allows rainwater to be replenished into industrial water circuits, thus reducing withdrawals from wells.
-7 - Clean and affordable energy Target 7.3 ▶ Double the rate of improvement in energy efficiency globally by 2030.
-During 2021, Alfa Acciai further consolidated some earlier experimental activities that generated 4.54 kWh/t energy savings (i.e., 22,995 GJ) compared to 2020.
-9 - Industry, innovation and infrastructure Target 9.1 ► Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all.
-Through an innovative and efficient system for recovering thermal energy from the production site, the Smart Grid 11 - Sustainable cities and com- munities Target 11.6 ► Reduce the adverse per capita environmental impact of cities by 2030, including by paying special attention to air quality and municipal and other waste management.
-Pilot will contribute to the supply of th district heating network already servir the city of Brescia.
+Sustainable Development Goals Target Alfa Acciai action 6 - Clean water and sanitation Target 6.4 ➤ Considerably increase the efficiency of water use in every sector by 2030 and ensure sustainable drinking water supplies and procurement to address water scarcity and substantially reduce the number of people impacted by it. ▶ 97% of water demand at Alfa Acciai's facilities, relating to water withdrawn from wells, is continuously recirculated for more than 30 cycles before being drained off.
+In this way, some 74 million m3/year of water savings can be achieved in relation to the plant cooling needs of Alfa Acciai alone. ▶ Alfa Acciai has a first flush and runoff rainwater collection and treatment system that, following a specific process, allows rainwater to be replenished into industrial water circuits, thus reducing withdrawals from wells.
+7 - Energia pulita e accessibile Target 7.3 ➤ Double the rate of improvement in energy efficiency globally by 2030. ▶ During 2021, Alfa Acciai further consolidated some earlier experimental activities that generated 4.54 kWh/t energy savings (i.e., 22,995 GJ) compared to 2020.
+9 - Industry, innovation and infrastructure Target 9.1 ▶ Develop quality, reliable, sustainable and resilient infrastructure, including regional and transborder infrastructure, to support economic development and human well-being, with a focus on affordable and equitable access for all. ► Through an innovative and efficient system for recovering thermal energy from the production site, the Smart Grid 11 - Sustainable cities and communities Target 11.6 ➤ Reduce the adverse per capita environmental impact of cities by 2030, including by paying special attention to air quality and municipal and other waste management.
+Pilot will contribute to the supply of the district heating network already serving the city of Brescia.

-Sustainable Development Goals Target Alfa Acciai action 12 - Responsible consumption and production Target 12.2 ► Achieve the sustainable management and efficient use of natural resources by 2030. ► The finished product of Alfa Acciai and Acciaierie di Sicilia has a minimum recycled content of 98.9 percent for Alfa Acciai and 97 percent for Acciaierie di Sicilia as proven by UNI/PdR 88:2020 Certification according to UNI CEI EN ISO/IEC 17067. ► Spent refractory materials from the demolition of the melting furnace are crushed and returned to the production cycle as partial raw material substitutes (magnesite).
-13 - Climate action 13 CLIMATE Target 13.2 ► Integrate climate change measures into national policies, strategies and planning.
-Alfa Acciai is committed to replacing coal and its derivatives, which are used as additives and process agents, with recycled polymers that help reduce emissions. ► Alfa Acciai and Acciaierie di Sicilia have implemented a booking scrap and process raw materials supply time-slot system, thereby reducing the environmental impact of PM10 dust emissions generated by heavy vehicles, which are partly responsible for the complex phenomenon of environmental pollution in the Po Valley.
+Sustainable Development Goals Alfa Acciai action Target Target 12.2 12 - Responsible consumption ► The finished product of Alfa Acciai and Acciaierie di Sicilia has a minimum and production ► Achieve the sustainable recycled content of 98.9 percent for management and efficient use of Alfa Acciai and 97 percent for Acciaierie natural resources by 2030. di Sicilia as proven by UNI/PdR 88:2020 Certification according to UNI CEI EN ISO/IEC 17067. ▶ Spent refractory materials from the demolition of the melting furnace are crushed and returned to the production cycle as partial raw material substitutes (magnesite).
+13 - Climate action Target 13.2 ► Alfa Acciai is committed to replacing coal and its derivatives, which are used ► Integrate climate change as additives and process agents, with measures into national policies, recycled polymers that help reduce strategies and planning. emissions. ► Alfa Acciai and Acciaierie di Sicilia have implemented a booking scrap and process raw materials supply time-slot system, thereby reducing the environmental impact of PM10 dust emissions generated by heavy vehicles, which are partly responsible for the complex phenomenon of environmental pollution in the Po Valley.